SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/data.md

 ===

-Modify the import to clean up this read: consider the data type for FIPS codes along with what string in this CSV file represents NAs, a.k.a. data that is not-available or missing.
+We need to modify the import to clean up this read.
+The data type for the state and city codes should be read in as a character type using `colClasses`.
+We can also specify strings that should be read as missing data or 'NA'.